Form.Load event (Access)

 The Load event is caused by user actions such as:

-Opening a form by clicking Open in the Database window.
+- Opening a form by choosing Open in the Database window.

 By running a macro or an event procedure when a form's Load event occurs, you can specify default settings for controls, or display calculated data that depends on the data in the form's records.